 Once you have enabled auditing, deleted computer and user objects will be logged in the Event Viewer.
 Perform the following steps to view the events:

-Search for the event ID: 4726 (user account deletion) and 4743 (computer account deletion).
+- Search for the event ID 4726 (AD User/Account deleted event id) and event ID 4743 (Computer account deleted event id).
 These event IDs identify the user and computer account deletions.

 The following screenshots shows the Event ID 4726 for user account deletion.